MaheshShukla1/Networking-Fundamentals-Notes/README.md

  ## [Network Address Translation (NAT)](https://github.com/MaheshShukla1/Networking-notes-101/wiki/Network-Address-Translation)

-🚀 About the Notes
-These notes are a result of Mahesh Shukla's journey in learning about networking and open source technologies.
-They cover a range of topics, including:

-🚀 Networking Fundamentals: An overview of the OSI model, TCP/IP model, IP addressing, subnetting, routing protocols, and more.

-🚀 Open Source Ecosystem: Exploring the principles and benefits of open source software, popular open source projects, and how collaboration drives innovation in the industry.
-How to Use This Repository

-🚀 Handwritten Notes: The notes are available in digital format for easy access.
-You can view them directly in GitHub or download them for offline reference.

-🚀 Contributions: Mahesh Shukla welcomes contributions and feedback from the community.
-If you spot any errors or have suggestions for improvement, please feel free to open an issue or submit a pull request.

-🚀 Getting Started
-To get started with these notes, simply browse through the folders and files in this repository.
-Each topic is organized for easy navigation, making it convenient to find information on specific subjects.
+# Networking Notes 101

+Welcome to Networking Notes 101!
+This repository contains comprehensive notes covering the fundamentals of networking.

+## Introduction to Networking

+These notes provide a beginner-friendly introduction to networking concepts, including:

+- Basics of networking
+- OSI model
+- TCP/IP protocols
+- Network devices and their functions
+- And much more!

+## Usage

+Simply clone or download this repository to access the notes.
+Feel free to explore, learn, and share!

+## Contributing

+Contributions are welcome!
+If you find any errors or have additional content to add, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-contributing-guidelines).

+## Contact

+If you have any questions or suggestions, feel free to reach out to me at shuklamahesh602@gmail.com or through my GitHub profile.

-💳 Credits
+## 💳 Credits
 Mahesh Shukla acknowledges any sources or references if applicable for their valuable resources that added in the creation of these notes.

 ## License